Ian Horobin: Biography

+Education and career

 Horobin was the son of J. C. Horobin, the principal of Homerton College, Cambridge, and his wife, Maud Adeline née Ford (known after her second marriage as M. A. Cloudesley Brereton).
-He was educated at Highgate School and Sidney Sussex College, Cambridge.
+He was educated at Highgate School and Sidney Sussex College, Cambridge, where he read economics.

 Horobin initially served with the Royal Naval Reserve in World War I before joining the Royal Air Force.
+After coming down from Cambridge, in 1923 he became the warden of the Mansfield House University Settlement in London's East End, which worked with vulnerable young men and children.
+Horobin helped raise over £500,000 for the settlement, and left it when he was elected as the National Member of Parliament (MP) for Southwark Central, a seat he held until 1935.

-Upon the outbreak of the Second World War Horobin rejoined the Royal Air Force, and was promoted to squadron leader.
-In 1941 Horobin was captured by the Japanese and detained as a prisoner of war until his release in 1945.
+Upon the outbreak of the Second World War, Horobin rejoined the Royal Air Force, and was promoted to squadron leader.
+In 1941 he was captured by the Japanese and detained as a prisoner of war until his release in 1945.
 The Japanese tortured and beat Horobin after he refused to reveal the methods of escape by key prisoners led by Laurens van der Post, and he played an important role in facilitating morale among prisoners at the Soekaboemi prison camp after volunteering as the camp's hygiene officer.

-In 1923, Horobin became the warden of the Mansfield House University Settlement in London's East End, which worked with vulnerable young men and children.
-Horobin helped raise over £500,000 for the settlement, and left it when he was elected as the National Member of Parliament (MP) for Southwark Central, a seat he held until 1935.
-Horobin returned to work at the settlement after the Second World War.
+Horobin returned to work at Mansfield House settlement after the war was over, remaining there until 1961.
 He was given a knighthood in 1955 for his work at the institution.

-Horobin stood in the Oldham West seat in the 1950 general election, where he lost to Labour's Leslie Hale.
+Horobin stood in the Oldham West seat for the Conservative Party at the 1950 general election, where he lost to Labour's Leslie Hale.
 In 1951 Horobin successfully contested Oldham East, and held the seat with a narrow majority of 380 in the 1955 election.
 Horobin was the first member of the Conservative government to lose his seat at the 1959 general election.